borisbaldassari/alambic/docker/Readme.md

 * Perlbrew, Perl, Mojolicious and all required modules,
 * The latest release of R and all required packages.

-The official bleeding edge base image can also be downloaded from the alambic ci instance on [quay.io](http://quay.io)
+You can also get individually from docker like this:
 ```
-docker pull quay.io/bbaldassari/alambic_base_centos
+docker pull bbaldassari/alambic_base_centos
 ```

 ## Building the test image

-The test image is continuously built on https://quay.io/repository/bbaldassari/alambic_test
+The test image is continuously built on codefresh, and pushed to the docker hub: https://hub.docker.com/r/bbaldassari/alambic_test

 In the $AL_HOME/docker/image_test directory, execute:
 `$ docker build -t bbaldassari/alambic_test -f Dockerfile .`

 It creates an image called `bbaldassari/alambic_test` with Alambic installed and ready for test.

-The official bleeding edge image can also be downloaded from the alambic ci instance on [quay.io](http://quay.io)
+You can also get individually from docker like this:
 ```
-docker pull quay.io/bbaldassari/alambic_test
+docker pull bbaldassari/alambic_test
 ```

 ## Building the latest Alambic CI image

-The ci image is continuously built on https://quay.io/repository/bbaldassari/alambic_ci
+The ci image is continuously built on codefresh, and pushed to the docker hub: https://hub.docker.com/r/bbaldassari/alambic_ci

 In the $AL_HOME/docker/image_ci directory, execute:
 `$ docker build -t bbaldassari/alambic_ci -f Dockerfile .`

 It creates an image called `bbaldassari/alambic_ci` with Alambic installed and ready for test.

-The official bleeding edge ci image can also be downloaded from the alambic ci instance on [quay.io](http://quay.io)
+You can also get individually from docker like this:
 ```
-docker pull quay.io/bbaldassari/alambic_ci
+docker pull bbaldassari/alambic_ci
 ```